-There were no share-based payment expenses for the three months ended November 30, 2021 compared to share-based payments for the three months ended November 30, 2021 of \$392,775 which related to share-based payments recognized related to restricted share units ("RSUs") that were previously granted to certain directors, officers and consultants of the Company.
+Share-based payment expenses, were \$287,668 for the three months ended February 28, 2022 (Q2 2021 - \$275,669) and including share-based payment expenses in relation to the stock options granted by the Company on January 1, 2022.
+This compares to share-based payments for the three months ended February 28, 2021 of \$275,669 which related to share-based payments recognized related to restricted share units ("RSUs") that were previously granted to certain directors, officers and consultants of the Company.